How to search in Front

 Search by inbox

-The dropdown menu at the left of the search bar gives you the option to choose between searching the inbox that you're currently viewing, or searching All inboxes.
+The dropdown menu at the left of the search bar gives you the option to choose between searching the inbox that you're currently viewing, your workspace, or All inboxes.

 If you'd like to search a specific inbox, you can either: